Is Chinese a hard language to learn?

 Are you considering learning Chinese?

-Maybe you’ve become fascinated with the economy of China and pursued the language to advance your career.
+Maybe you’ve become fascinated by China’s economy and pursued the language to advance your career.

-Maybe the charm of dramas has sparked your curiosity about the Chinese language.
-You may have picked up some lyrics from the catchy C-pop songs and are keen to know more.
+Perhaps the appeal of dramas has sparked your interest in the Chinese language.
+You may have picked up some lyrics from the catchy C-pop songs and are interested in more.

 If the Chinese intrigue you for whatever reason, you are not alone.
 It is beneficial to learn Mandarin for many good reasons.

 China’s economy and culture are gaining momentum globally.
-As a result, Mandarin is in high demand and trendy to learn now.
+As a result, Mandarin is in high demand and increasingly popular to learn.

 You will also become more familiar with everything Chinese if you learn the Chinese language!